Skip to content

 CALL US TODAY (844) 276-1544

-Americans are Already Strapped for Cash Ahead the Holidays
+Americans are Already Strapped for Cash Ahead of the Holidays

 If you're already strapped for cash, your financial stress may be high

-#1: Total up what you spent last year
+#1: Add up what you spent last year

-According to the NRF, the average household spending for the winter holidays last year was $967.13.
-But if you want a real measure of what you can expect to spend, then you need your family’s total from last year.
+Even though the average household spending for the winter holidays is expected to average around $900 this year, if you want a real measure of what you can expect to spend, you need your family’s total expenses from last year.

-So, go back through your credit card and checking account statements to see what you ended up spending last year.
-Make sure to note what you bought, too, since this will give you an easy way to identify ways to cut back.
+Go back through your credit card and checking account statements to see what you spent.
+This will help you identify ways to cut back.

-Once you know what you spent in total for 2017, you can start making your 2018 holiday spending plan to get ahead of the game.
+Once you know what you spent for 2023, you can start making your 2024 holiday spending plan to get ahead of the game.

-#2: See what you can afford to skip or cut back this year
+#2: See what you can cut back on this year

-If you already know that you’re strapped for cash heading into the holiday shopping season, you can make plans to cut back.
+If you already know that you’re strapped for cash heading into the holidays, streamline your purchases to reduce expenses.

-• If you went overbudget decorating, commit to avoiding buying new decorations this year.
-Or, since you have plenty of time, before the holidays, you can get crafting and make some decorations.
-You can also arrange decoration swaps with friends or family where you agree to trade things out, so everyone’s yard and home can look freshly decorated.
+• If you went over budget decorating, avoid buying new decorations this year.
+Exercise your crafting muscles and make some decorations instead.
+You can also arrange decoration swaps with friends or family where you agree to trade items so everyone’s home can benefit from a fresh look while sticking to a budget.

-• If gifts were the area where you overspent last year, you have plenty of time to make a gift list that will help you stay on budget this year.
-Talk it out with your family and agree to put a spending limit on everyone’s gifts this year.
-Limit by the number of gifts, dollar amount or both.
-And once you set your list, take it with you everywhere!
-Shopping off-list is how you end up overspending.
+• If gifts were the area where you overspent last year, make a list that will help you stay on budget this year.
+Talk it out with your family and agree to put a spending limit on everyone’s gifts.
+Limit by the number of gifts, dollar amount, or both.
+Once you set your list, take it with you everywhere you shop!

-• If entertaining was your biggest unexpected financial drain, plan more effectively this year.
-Consider doing big family meals as potluck events or making your holiday party BYOB.
-Start planning meals so you can buy items in bulk and share ingredients between recipes.
-And think about limiting the number of guests and then counting portions accurately to avoid food waste.
+• If entertaining was your biggest financial drain, plan more effectively this year.
+Consider arranging big family meals as potluck events or ask guests to bring their favorite beverage to your holiday party.
+Buy items in bulk when it makes sense and share ingredients across recipes.
+Calculate portions accurately to avoid food waste.

-• If you’re traveling, book your tickets now so you can find the cheapest flights and avoid holiday upcharges.
-Look into flying on discount airlines or going to a small airport to cut the cost of your flight.
-Stay with relatives and chip in a few bucks for groceries and utilities instead of paying for a hotel.
+• If you’re traveling, book your tickets now to find the cheapest flights and avoid holiday upcharges.
+Look into flying on discount airlines or traveling during non-peak times to cut the cost of your flight.
+Stay with relatives or friends when possible – and don’t forget to chip in for groceries.

 #3: Count your paychecks and save accordingly

-If you’re on a bi-weekly pay schedule, then you have about 4-5 paychecks left before Christmas.
-Instead of putting all the financial stress on the last one or two paychecks before the holidays, you need to spread those costs out.
+If you’re on a bi-weekly pay schedule, you have a couple of paychecks left before the holidays.
+Instead of putting all the financial pressure on the last one or two paychecks, spread those costs out.

-So, get a calendar or check the HR calendar at your office to see how many paychecks you have.
-Then, figure out how much you need to save to cover the holiday budget you’ve started to make if you followed Tip 1 and 2.
-You should save as much as possible over the next few paychecks.
-That way, you can pay for holiday purchases with cash or debit, instead of relying on your credit cards.
+Check the pay calendar at your office to see how many paychecks you have left before the end of the year.
+Then, figure out how much money you need to cover your new and improved holiday budget.
+You should save as much as possible over the next few weeks.
+That way, you can pay for holiday purchases with cash or debit instead of relying on credit cards.

-• Take your lunch to work instead of going out
+• Pack your work lunch instead of ordering takeout

-• Limit app store, movie streaming, and in-game purchases
+• Limit app store, streaming, and in-game purchases

 • Cut back on going out on the weekends

-• Cancel any services you haven’t used this year
+• Cancel any subscriptions you haven’t used this year

 If your credit card spending is already out of control, don’t wait to rein it in.
 Talk to a certified credit counselor to find the solutions you need now.